 Our services/activities are predominantly delivered by individuals who are fully trained or very close to this and with their own insurance.
 This is particularly important for mental health and domestic violence support given the nature of our work in these areas.

 Our counselling service is hugely dependent on the support of volunteer counsellors to work with clients.
-We are not currently looking for 2nd or 3rd year students at College or University, once this changes will be amend this page.
-If you are interested please email your details to us Send us an email
+We are currently looking for 2nd or 3rd year students at College or University.
+If you are interested please email your details to us Send us an email.

 Why Volunteer for DWC?